rofrol/felin/README.md

 It is meant as a learning projects for myself and perhaps other beginners.

-To run examples clone the project and run
+To check the examples, clone the project and run command

 ```
 cargo run --examples slider